 You Will Learn

-- Modern data architectures that support multiple BI services and leverage new technologies including NoSQL and virtualization
+- Modern data architectures that leverage new technologies, including NoSQL and virtualization

-- Templates for capturing business needs, collaborative design, and KPI definition
+- Templates for capturing business and functional requirements that are validated and actionable

 This course is intended for anyone who contributes to data mart requirements and development, including: